 Vail’s Lions Head base area has recently transformed into a Disney-like atmosphere with the posh Arrabelle as centerpiece lodging, also a Vail Rock Resort property.
 There’s also a Manor Vail, Four Seasons Vail, Vail Ritz Carlton and The Sebastian.

 The free Epic Mix mobile app is- cool tech for your smartphone that tracks your vertical, your kids in ski camp, gives you medals for skiing and racing Lindsey Vonn – virtually, and Vail’s Epic Mix indicates wait times when Vail’s lifts get busy.

-Buy the The Vail Epic Pass, a season pass priced under $850 (day tickets are $179, with early purchase valid for the entire seasons at 14 Vail resorts plus 6 days of free skiing at Verbier Switzerland and Les 3 Vallees in France!
+Buy the The Vail Epic Pass, a season pass priced under $850 (day tickets are $179, with early purchase valid for the entire seasons at 15 Vail resorts, plus Telluride, Crested Butte, Okemo and Mount Sunapee, plus 6 days of free skiing at Verbier Switzerland and Les 3 Vallees in France!

 Vail Resorts now owns and operates the most ski resorts in North America – from Vail, Beaver Creek, Keystone and Breckenridge in Colorado, to Park City Mountain Resort which now includes the Canyons in Utah, Heavenly, Northstar and Kirkwood in Lake Tahoe California, Afton Alps and Brighton in Michigan, and Whistler Blackcomb.
 Be sure to ski Vail – it should be on every skiers bucket list – and bring the kids!